thorchain/Resources/Whitepapers/THORChain/whitepaper-en.md

   balance         int64         //  Balance to transfer from Sender token           int64         //  TokenIdentifier
-  to_address      string        //  Address of the Receiver agent_address   string        //  Address of the Escrow Agent data_hash       string        //  Optional. hash.SenderPrivKey(description) or
+  to_address      string        //  Address of the Receiver agent_address   string        //  Address of the Escrow Agent.
+Set Null for Protocol-level escrow data_hash       string        //  Optional. hash.SenderPrivKey(description) or
                                 //  hash.ReceiverPubKey(hash.SenderPrivKey(description))
 }